mP1/youtube-channels/README.md

 - [Darius Arya](https://www.youtube.com/@DariusArya) Join archaeologist Darius Arya for adventure, travel, and discovery in Rome and its Empire.
 - [Fall of Civilisations](https://www.youtube.com/@FallofCivilizations) A podcast about the collapse of civilizations throughout history.
 - [Fire of Learning](https://www.youtube.com/user/Fireoflearning) Many stories about the past
+- [Heroes and Legends](https://www.youtube.com/@heroesandlegends) Heroes and Legends is a channel dedicated to exploring the lives and stories of great individuals that have made an impact on history, culture or our way of life
 - [Histocrat](https://www.youtube.com/@TheHistocrat/) Stories about places and people from the mostly ancient European/Mediterranean world.
 - [Historia Civilis](https://www.youtube.com/c/HistoriaCivilis) Another channel about the Roman World and how it was the same yet different to our own.
 - [History in 3D](https://www.youtube.com/c/DanikLoginov) Visit ancient Rome in 3D